USCG licensed Master 200-ton or Master 500-ton

 - Must have sufficiently acute hearing, eyesight and depth perception to meet the demands of at-sea service.
 Must be capable of using escape hatches and boarding /disembarking survival craft unassisted.

 - Must be available for entire season of operation from early April thru mid-September, commencing and completing the term of employment in the Puget Sound area of Washington State.

 - Outgoing and friendly demeanor, able to engage and communicate easily with passengers and crew.

 - Familiarity with Alaska waters, weather conditions, history and current events.

-- Computer skills in Microsoft Excel, Outlook and Word, plus general writing abilities.
+- Proficient in Windows, Microsoft Excel, Outlook and Word, Nobeltec TimeZero Navigation software, plus general writing abilities.

 The Boat Company is an Equal Opportunity Employer.